Mami Varte

-Lalrinkimi Varte (born 19 April 1988), better known by her stage name Mami Varte, is a Mizo singer most notable in Northeast India.
-Described as the Mizo "pop diva", she had been honoured with Youth Icon Award by the North Eastern Economical Development Society (2010), and the FICCI Ladies Organisation (FLO) Award by the Federation of Indian Chambers of Commerce and Industry (2013), among other accolades.
+Chami Varte (born 19 April 1988), better known by her stage name varvari Varte, is a Mizo singer most notable in Northeast India.
+Described as the Mizo "cham didi", she had been honoured with Youth Icon Award by the North Eastern Economical Development Society (2010), and the FICCI Ladies Organisation (FLO) Award by the Federation of Indian Chambers of Commerce and Industry (2013), among other accolades.